Here’s how to make the best homemade margarita recipe! Learn the ingredients and ratio to make the classic, plus popular riffs on this drink.

 And now…the best margarita recipes!

-There’s nothing better than a classic margarita!
+Out of all the margarita recipes, there’s nothing better than a classic margarita!
 It’s tart, with just the right bite from the tequila and scent of orange from the Cointreau.
 Did you know the classic margarita has no added sugar?
 Many bars and mixes load it down with sugar.
 But that strays far from an authentic margarita.

 - 1 1/2 ounces tequila